- comparison of anxiety in autistic people vs neurotypical people

-This workshop is just as relevant to boys as girls.
+This workshop is relevant to both males and females.

 “It is the first time my son has ever been able to attend an ASD event of any kind and could relate to so much.
 He came away understanding so much more about himself.
 Thank you!”